 During the general visit to the Abadía del Sacromonte de Granada, a tour of the contemporary building is made, as well as the following areas:

-- The Holy Caves (the Holy Caves of the Sacromonte Abbey are only visited between the hours of 12h and 16h)
+- The Holy Caves (the Holy Caves of the Sacromonte Abbey are only visited in certain times)

-- The Museum (where some of the main pictorial works of Spain are located, such as the Goya of the portrait of Francisco Saavedra)
+- Permanent exhibition: with 4 exhibition halls (where some of the main pictorial works of Spain are located, such as the Goya of the portrait of Francisco Saavedra).

 Where is and how to get to the Sacromonte Abbey